 Dwivedi et al. (2016) developed a carbon forest model aiming at determining the efficiency of bioenergy and carbon markets in GHG abatement of reforested lands.
 Two scenarios were explored: a carbon market that could lead to an increase in forest rotation rates, and a wood-based bioenergy market that could lead to short rotation ages by selling small-diameter wood products.
 Findings suggest that increasing rotation times doesn't necessarily increase carbon stocks compared to normal rotations.
 In some regions, such as the UK, transforming all wood products into wood pellets for electricity generation leads to carbon saving offsetting emissions from fossil-fuel based plants.
-However, appropriate policies should be put in place to maximise the carbon saving potential of forests without any impact to the ecosystem.
+However, appropriate policies should be put in place to maximize the carbon saving potential of forests without any impact to the ecosystem.

-To the best of the authors' knowledge, there is a lack integrated assessment models (IAMs) that combine appropriate agricultural energy technology diffusion (mechanisation) with robust land use dynamics and the implications of energy and ecosystem measures in GHG abatement.
-The aim of this study is to develop a framework capable of modelling mechanisation adoption, and land clearing, as well as modelling reforestation as a carbon negative measure and its wider implications in the energy and land use systems.
+To the best of the authors' knowledge, there is a lack integrated assessment models (IAMs) that combine appropriate agricultural energy technology diffusion (mechanization) with robust land use dynamics and the implications of energy and ecosystem measures in GHG abatement.
+The aim of this study is to develop a framework capable of modelling mechanization adoption and land intensification/extensification, as well as modelling reforestation and sugarcane expansion as a carbon negative measure and its wider implications in the energy and land use systems.
 To achieve this, MUSE-Brazil, a multi-sectoral/multi-regional energy system model has been expanded to account for land use and terrestrial emissions.
 The study framework is proposed in two stages.
-First, the model is used to simulate future energy demand and agricultural mechanisation diffusion and its implications in land use and land clearing under a reference scenario.
-Secondly, the model is applied to study the carbon capture and sequestration potential through either i) bioenergy growth (mainly sugarcane production) or ii) reforestation, in abandoned agricultural lands with a focus on understanding their impacts on terrestrial emissions.
+First, the model is used to simulate future energy demand and agricultural mechanization diffusion and its implications in land use and land clearing under a reference scenario.
+Secondly, the model is applied to study the carbon capture and sequestration potential through either i) sugarcane expansion or ii) reforestation, in abandoned agricultural lands with a focus on understanding their impacts on terrestrial emissions and the energy system.

 The paper is organized as follows.
 First, an overview of the methodology and the modelling framework is presented.
-Secondly, the case study of Brazil's land, reforestation and bioenergy context is discussed.
+Secondly, the case study of Brazil's land, reforestation and sugarcane context is discussed.
 Then, the paper shows the obtained results, followed by discussions and conclusions.

-2. Methodology
+2 Methodology